 2. According to the testimony from fake people in the video, it also causes people to write large checks to you for reasons unknown.

 I don’t know if anyone else picked up on this but Miracle Manna and Miracle Spring Water do the same thing….and Peter Popoff has a monopoly on whole business of Miracle products.
 Apparently he does not utilize the amazing power of the prayer cloths but from what I can see, he doesn’t need them.

 Televangelists are class-A crooks.
-Its not new news.
+Its not new information.
 We all know it.
 But when desperation gets intense people will try anything.
 If I recall this correctly, the Bible never said that you needed to by something from a “prophet” on TV to receive a miracle.
 If you really need God to do something in your life, just ask him.
 And of course never forget that God first calls you to serve HIM, not the other way around.
-Also remember that God helps those who helps themselves.
+Also remember that God helps those who helps themselves (yes I know this is not really in the Bible).
 If you want money…..go get a job.